 The Man in Black, The Undertaker, simply Johnny…. whatever you call Johnny Cash, his name is synonymous with country music.

-The music world said goodbye to Johnny in September of 2003, but his last public performance came a few months before that, 18 years ago to the day, to be exact.
+The music world said goodbye to Johnny in September of 2003, but his last public performance came a couple months before that.

 On July 5th, 2003, Johnny Cash made his last ever live performance, appearing at the Carter Family Fold near Hiltons, Virginia.
 Before singing “Ring of Fire,” Cash dedicated the performance to his late with wife June who had passed a few months prior: